UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 I will definitely keep pointing to learners, as per the literature.
-When I told the class I would do so, I told them to turn off the cameras if they'd be unfortable with me doing so.
+When I told the class I would do so, I told them to turn off the cameras if they'd be uncomfortable with me doing so.
 I don't know why this learner kept his/her camera on if he/she is uncomfortable with this.
 I did explain why I think this is important (to get to know what all learners think, not just the ones that are more vocal) and I stressed